SpecialBomb/sbdm/README.md

 +There is no longer any automatic weapon switching, besides switching on low ammo.

++Instagib axes can be enabled with "deathmatch 3".
+Disables item pickups, and spawns player with only an axe.
+The axe will do 1000 damage.

 Other changes:

 +While standing still, you can look at a player to see their name.